kokkos/kokkos-core-wiki/docs/source/API/core/view/view.rst

      match the dynamic rank or the total rank.
 In the latter case, the extents corresponding to compile-time dimensions must match the View type's compile-time extents.

-.. cppkokkos:function:: View( const pointer_type& ptr, const IntType& ... indices)
+.. cppkokkos:function:: View( pointer_type ptr, const IntType& ... indices)

    Unmanaged data wrapping constructor.